stephaniamatvei/design-patterns/src/com/designpatterns/creationalpatterns/singleton/README.md

 ### Problem
 Application needs one, and only one, instance of an object.
 Additionally, lazy initialization and global access are necessary.

+### Discussion
+Make the class of the single instance object responsible for creation, initialization, access, and enforcement.
+Declare the instance as a private static data member.
+Provide a public static member function that encapsulates all initialization code, and provides access to the instance.

+The client calls the accessor function (using the class name and scope resolution operator) whenever a reference to the single instance is required.

 ### Solution
 All implementations of the Singleton have these two steps in common: